Table of Contents |

 the number of hours that John is ascending, and

-t hours.
+his elevation after t hours.
 Since John is ascending at a constant rate, a linear function can be used to model this situation.

 hours